Neutrinomic/defi_aggregator/proposal_summary.md

 ICPSwap TVL canister changed from 5zxqs-oaaaa-aaaag-qcd4q-cai to gp26j-lyaaa-aaaag-qck6q-cai This will fix the bug where some of the latest ICPSwap pairs don't have all stats aggregated.

+Sonic Volume 24 added.
+A standalone canister collects transactions from CAP history and calculates it.

 ## Verify build